Let’s compare the limitations of Amazon WorkSpaces and AppStream 2.0 compared to Citrix Virtual Apps and Desktops (DaaS)

 - AWS WS : Amazon WorkSpaces default scheduled maintenance on Sundays 00:00-04:00. ➡️ Tip: Can be modified

-- AWS WS : Amazon WorkSpaces is not multi-user, even if using Windows server 2016
+- AWS WS : Amazon WorkSpaces is not multi-user, even if using a Windows server OS

 - AWS AS : Amazon AppStream is not multi-user either.
 So be sure about your budget as running this solution for 1000+ users can skyrocket your costs.
 1000 concurrent users will run 1000 instances!